 Many thanks to Stan Wheeler and Martin James for helping to fill in the gaps.

 Many of the details are taken from The History of Woodville Polymer Products by Gary Minton.
 Gary was doing a industrial placement, presumably as part of his education, when he created the original document. - Thanks to Dennis Eagles for supplying these details

-Also thanks to Gary Minton and Stan Wheeler for supplying additional details.
+Also thanks to Gary Minton, Stan Wheeler and Davina for supplying additional details.